klauer/epics-sumo-mirror/doc/migration-examples.rst

 Create the dependency database
 ++++++++++++++++++++++++++++++

-Like sumo-scan, sumo also has command line options that may help you a more correct version of the dependency database.
+Like sumo-scan, sumo also has command line options that may help you a more correct version of the
+:ref:`dependency database <reference-sumo-db-The-dependency-database>`.

 For details see :ref:`sumo options <reference-sumo-Options>`.